 Elizabeth Barker, PhD

-Elizabeth Barker is an Accessibility Research Scientist at the Collaborative for Student Growth at NWEA.
-She began her career in education as a middle school and elementary special education teacher, specifically with students with mild/moderate disabilities in Michigan and Colorado.
-Elizabeth received her doctoral degree from the University of Oregon with an emphasis on growth trajectory for students with learning disabilities in mathematics and reading comprehension.
-Her current research focuses on how growth trajectories vary among students with visual impairments, deaf and hard of hearing, and other disability populations.
+Elizabeth Barker began her career in education as a middle school and elementary special education teacher, specifically of students with mild-to-moderate disabilities in Michigan and Colorado.
+She received her doctoral degree with an emphasis on growth trajectories for students with learning disabilities in mathematics and reading comprehension from the University of Oregon.
+Her current research focuses on how growth trajectories vary among students with visual impairments, deafness and hearing loss, and other disabilities.